ΑΛΓ Banner & logo

 When trying to make your music known, it makes more sense to release short albums.
 Listeners are more likely go through a 4/5 tracks EP than a one hour album.

-On the other hand, if you expect money (as donation or PWYW sale in my case) it's only normal to offer a full-length album in return.
+On the other hand, if you expect money, it's only normal to offer a full-length album in return.

 On the top of that, the second release is an opportunity for me to rework the songs with a little hindsight.
-I often remix them on this occasion, and even sometimes partially rerecord them.
+I often remix them on this occasion, and even sometimes partially rerecord them or have them mastered.
+In short, I try to offer an improved version.

 Why no gigs ?